PostMarcone/Khadas-VIM3-YOLO-model-validation/README.md

 The three important files that we will later need to send to the Khadas board are `vnn_yolomodel.c`, `vnn_yolomodel.h`, and `yolo_model.nb`.

 ## Step 4 - Running the model on Khadas
 The next step is to run inference on the Khadas board using the converted model and analyzing the results.
-For this, we can copy the `YOLO_validation` file to the Khadas VIM3.
+For this, we first clone the official Khadas respository available [here](https://github.com/khadas/vim3_npu_applications_lite/tree/master/yolov8n_demo_x11_usb "Khadas Official Demo Repo").

+After cloning the repo, copy and replace all files from `YOLO_validation` into the cloned repo.
+Additionally, inside the cloned `include` folder, change the `MAX_DETECT_NUM`, inside the `nn_detect_utils.h` file, to a higher value, so that the model is able to detect more objects in one image.
+Furthermore, inside the `YOLO_validation/include/model_pre_post_processing.h` and `YOLO_validation/model_pre_post_processing.c` files, it is possible to change the number of classes your dataset has, as well as the class labels themselves, respectivelly.
+Change these values to match your own dataset's values.

 This will allow you to run inference on the whole test split of your dataset, returning the average inference speed per image, aswell as pre-processing and post-processing speeds per image, and the average FPS your model achieves.
 Additionally, it stores all detection results and bounding boxes, so that we can later run against the dataset's ground-truth bounding boxes to achieve the model's precision.

-After cloning, we replace the existing `vnn_yolomodel.c` in the `YOLO_validation` directory, the `vnn_yolomodel.h` in the `YOLO_validation/include`, and the `yolo_model.nb` in the `YOLO_validation/bin/nb_model` with the corresponding files generated previously by the conversion tool.
+After cloning, copying and replacing all files, we replace the existing `vnn_yolomodel.c` in the `YOLO_validation` directory, the `vnn_yolomodel.h` in the `YOLO_validation/include`, and the `yolo_model.nb` in the `YOLO_validation/bin/nb_model` with the corresponding files generated previously by the conversion tool.

-You will also need to create the `input_images` directory inside the `YOLO_validation/bin` directory, and place all your test images there.
-Additionally, you also need to create the `output_images` directory here to store the results.
+You will also need to create the `output_images` directory here to store the results.

 To run inference, we go into the `YOLO_validation` directory and run the following line.